 Coverage under Part 7 benefits includes the following:

 All dates, receipts and records need to be kept to prove the amounts expended.
-If you’re unsure how to collect or document this information, an ICBC lawyer at our firm can assist you in Surrey and across BC.
+If you’re unsure how to collect or document this information, an ICBC lawyer at Spraggs Law can assist you in Coquitlam and across the Lower Mainland.

-In order to collect part 7 benefits as part of your ICBC claim, you need to prove that you require the benefits as a result of the accident.
+After twelve weeks or when the number of pre-approved sessions is exhausted, in order to collect Part 7 benefits as part of your ICBC claim, you need to prove that you require the benefits as a result of the accident.
 This can be an area of dispute with ICBC, which is why people in the Lower Mainland find it helpful to retain a lawyer to assist with their ICBC claim.

 Informing you of the treatments and costs you are entitled to and how to substantiate them is a key function of an ICBC claims lawyer.
 Without a lawyer assisting you, ICBC may not pay you for the coverage to which you are entitled.